 The easiest way to save money is to be making more of it in the first place.
 Consider picking up a side job like driving for Uber or Lyft, walking dogs through an app like Wag!, or freelancing in your current industry outside of your day-to-day job.
 Of course, time can be as hard to come by as money.
 The beauty of these side jobs is that, generally, you can choose when you work.
 Create a schedule that works for your lifestyle and start investing in your emergency fund one day at a time.

 6. Start a crowdfunding fundraiser to build your emergency fund

 If you’re wondering how to get emergency money fast, an emergency fundraiser is a great place to start.
 Along with saving, crowdfunding can help give your emergency fund a boost—or protect it after a disaster.
-When we face any event beyond our control, from medical emergencies to natural disasters, our friends and family want to help—and creating a free fundraiser on GoFundMe is a perfect way to get emergency funding started.
-If you need inspiration to start building your fundraiser, take a look at these emergency fund examples:
+When we face any event beyond our control, from medical emergencies to natural disasters, our friends and family want to help—and creating a fundraiser on GoFundMe is a perfect way to get emergency funding started.
+If you need inspiration before you start building your own fundraiser, take a look at these emergency fund examples: